Your browser version is outdated. We recommend that you update your browser to the latest version.

 WHJCG Statement of Purpose

 The WHJCG has for many years implored Mitchell Shire to place the drain between the Bushfire Memorial car park and the Epping Kilmore Road underground, remove the bollards and seal the car park to make it the showpiece it should be as a major entrance to Mitchell Shire.
-The toilets at this location are the most used in Mitchell Shire but the Council chooses to prioritise lesser deserving projects.
-For a copy of our submission to Mitchell Shire Council please refer to pages 34 and 35.
+At last this project has made the 2024/25 budget with $100,000 for the design.
+Mitchell Shire has put the construction cost at $400,000 and this money needs to be found in the 2025/26 budget.
+But at least we are grateful that something is finally happening.

 WANDONG SOUVENIRS